 Introduction: Specific conductance is a useful method to approximate the total amount of inorganic dissolved solids.
+Conductivity is a measure of the ability of an aqueous solution to carry an electric current.
+Specific conductance is conductivity temperature-adjusted to 25°C. Specific conductance is generally preferred for environmental monitoring.

 Conductivity varies with temperature.
 For example, the conductivity of salt water increases 3% per degree C at 0°C, and only 2% per degree C at 25°C.

-Record the sample temperature or adjust the temperature of the samples prior to measuring specific conductance if the conductivity instrument does not employ automatic temperature compensation and correction of the instrument display value.
+Record the sample temperature or adjust the temperature of the samples to 25°C prior to measuring specific conductance if the conductivity instrument does not employ automatic temperature compensation and correction of the instrument display value.

+Specific conductance and conductivity are customarily reported in microsiemens per centimeter (S/cm) or micromhos per centimeter (mhos/cm), which are equivalent.

 Equipment and Supplies